 Proofreading: Spellchecker vs Human.

-To be able to produce academic writing to a high level take years to master, requiring thousands of hours of work, and so it is therefore reasonable to assume that the proofreading of an a academic’s writing must be carried out by someone with an equal or greater understanding of the prose.
-So why trust a computer to be able to recognise what is, and what isn’t a good piece of academic wiring?
+To be able to produce academic writing to a high level takes years to master, requiring thousands of hours of work, and so it is therefore reasonable to assume that the proofreading of an academic’s writing must be carried out by someone with an equal or greater understanding of the prose.
+So why trust a computer to be able to recognise what is, and what isn’t a good piece of academic writing?